chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

   My appropriately named notebook
 </p>

-The above code might seem cumbersome but I think it is worth it.
+The above code might seem cumbersome but I think the loose coupling more than justifies the added verbosity.
 To make the code easier to work with I made a convenience layer called `Database`.
 Using `Database` the example presented above looks like this:

 {% highlight cpp %}
 EntityHandle entity = Database::create();